numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 string) or providing a utility function to the user.

-The use of a global type map means that an error or warning has to be given if two DTypes wish to map to the same python type, in most cases DTypes user DTypes should only be implemented for types defined within the same library to avoid the potential for conflicts and .
+The use of a global type map means that an error or warning has to be given if two DTypes wish to map to the same Python type.
+In most cases user DTypes should only be implemented for types defined within the same library to avoid the potential for conflicts.
 It will be the DType implementor's responsibility to be careful about this and use the flag to disable registration when in doubt.